 Skeptics in the Pub in Edinburgh

-Edinburgh Skeptics in the Pub was established by Ash Pryce in 2009 following a suggestion by Chris French and we’re proud that we were the 5th Skeptics in the Pub to be established in the UK.
-Ash organised the first talks by himself with help from Lloyd McAlpine but after a few months Lloyd’s work took him away from Edinburgh.
+Edinburgh Skeptics in the Pub was established by Ash Pryce in 2009 following a suggestion by Chris French and we’re proud to be the 5th Skeptics in the Pub established in the UK.
+Ash organised the first talks with help from Lloyd McAlpine but after a few months Lloyd’s work took him away from Edinburgh.

 Our Skeptics in the Pub nights continue on the 3rd Thursday of every month.